aheacock/ECE_2524_Project_aheacock-gdl/README.md

 element of the Unx design philosophy.
 This project is based off of other implementations of simple tic-tac-toe games, and combines them so that they are easily understood and clear in their implementation.
 This project makes use of Object-Oriented design, which incorporates many of the key elements of Unix design, which is that the sum of a project is more than it's parts.

+The game does not have a function which will reset it when someone wins, this is a feature we plan to add.
+The main function uses an infinite loop to play the game continuously.
+When the reset functionality is added this will allow multiple games to be played without restarting the program.